Training your lower chest is crucial when it comes to building sturdy and defined pecs.

 You can even do this exercise by placing your legs on the bed or chair and your torso on the floor.
 The important thing is contraction.
 You’re doing it right if you feel your lower chest contract and engage.

-The deficit pushup is another good exercise to stretch your entire pectoral muscles, from the sternal and clavicular to the abdominal head.
+The deficit pushup is another good exercise to stretch your entire pectoral muscles.

 It is a bodyweight exercise, but you can add weight to make it more effective and challenging.